feather-design-system/feather-design-system/CONTRIBUTING.md

 ## Pull Request Guidelines

-- The `main` branch is a snapshot of the latest stable release.
-The `dev` branch is where all latest code changes live.
 - Checkout topic branches from the relevant branch, typically this will be `dev`.
 - Do not check in `dist` or built assets.
 - Make sure `npm run test` passes.